For information on the Credit Union's response to COVID-19, please see the "Latest News" section on the homepage of our website.

-Click here for more information.
+Click here for more information on our loan specials.

 New Vehicles: rates as low as 2.15% APR*

 Used Vehicles: rates as low as 3.15% APR*

 We are looking for a well organized friendly person able to perform the following duties: teller, member service, loan processing, accounts payable, and general office duties.